AstroCaden/XMM-Quasar/README.md

 # X-ray Strength AGN Code
 ### NOTE: Project still under development, README may not be up-to-date.
+Code subject to change and may contain bugs.

 Modular pipeline created to analyse X-ray weak, normal and strong AGN from XMM-Newton observations.
 HEASoft and SAS must be installed and initialised (sourced) before running.
 BEHR must be compiled and its binary placed in the project root directory (not on PATH).